 The examinations for admission to the Casualty Actuarial Society are designed to establish the qualifications of candidates.
-The Examination Committee creates examinations that follow guidelines developed by the Syllabus Committee.
+The Examination Committee creates exams that follow guidelines developed by the Syllabus Committee.
 Complete coverage of all readings listed in the Syllabus is not practical for every exam every year.
 The goal is to produce exams that contain representative, high-quality questions that test candidates' knowledge of the syllabus material.
 Thus, the candidate should expect that each exam will cover a large proportion of the syllabus readings and that all readings will be tested at least once over the course of a few years.

-It should be realized that while the examination questions will be largely based upon the textual material cited, they will not necessarily be drawn directly therefrom.
-The examinations will test not only candidates' knowledge of the subject matter, but also candidates' ability to apply that knowledge.
-In the development of Syllabus readings and examination questions, it is assumed that candidates are familiar with the material covered in earlier examinations.
-Therefore, it may be beneficial for candidates to take the exams in numerical order.
+It should be realized that while the exam questions will be largely based upon the textual material cited, they will not necessarily be drawn directly therefrom.
+The exams will test not only candidates' knowledge of the subject matter, but also candidates' ability to apply that knowledge.